Woodward's Building

 The Woodward's Building is a historic building in the Downtown Eastside of Vancouver, British Columbia, Canada.
 The original portion of the building was constructed in 1903 for the Woodward's Department Store when that area of Cordova Street was the heart of Vancouver's retail shopping district.
 At one time, this was the premier shopping destination in Vancouver.
-The store was famous for its Christmas window displays and its basement Food Floor, and the "W" sign at the top of the building was a distinctive landmark on the Vancouver skyline.
+The store was famous for its Christmas window displays, and its basement Food Floor and the "W" sign at the top of the building was distinctive landmark on the Vancouver skyline.

 Since the bankruptcy of Woodward's in 1993, the building remained vacant except for a housing occupation in 2002 that initiated the redevelopment process.
 The redevelopment was seen by many as a key to revitalizing the Downtown Eastside.
-Still, the demolition of the structure in 2006 and redevelopment of the site has been met with much local resistance from the neighbourhood's existing residents.
+Still, the demolition of the structure in 2006 and redevelopment of the site have been met with much local resistance from the neighbourhood's existing residents.
 Woodward's redevelopment is complete, with many residents and businesses in the buildings.

 History

 Early history

 The building was built in 1903 by Charles A. Woodward as the second location for the Woodward's department store.
-Woodward's pioneered the concept of one-stop-shopping; the store included a food floor which was at the time North America's most prominent supermarket, household items, men's and women's fashion.
+Woodward's pioneered the concept of one-stop-shopping; the store included a food floor at the time North America's most prominent supermarket, household items, and men's and women's fashion.
 In addition, it provided cheque cashing, travel booking and other services.
-The store was well known for carrying a large variety of goods not available anywhere else.
-The store soon became a feature attraction in Vancouver, and it expanded over 12 separate phases to a final size of 12 storeys.
+The store was well known for carrying many goods not available anywhere else.
+The store soon became a feature attraction in Vancouver, expanding over 12 separate phases to a final size of 12 storeys.
 It occupied approximately 2/3 of the city block.
 The popularity of Woodward's attracted many other businesses to the area.

 The building grew over many years in incremental phases, so the structure varied in each building stage.
-Concrete slabs supported most of the building and columns with only the original 1903–08 building using massive heavy timber construction from the old growth forests that were available near Vancouver at the turn of the 20th century.
+Concrete slabs supported most of the building and columns, with only the original 1903–08 building using massive heavy timber construction from the old growth forests available near Vancouver at the turn of the 20th century.
 Much of the square footage of the building was not retail space; mazes of stockrooms and offices comprised much of the building's area, outside the view of customers.

-In 1944, the landmark "W" was installed on the top of the building on a 25-metre replica of the Eiffel Tower, replacing a pre-war searchlight-beacon which had until then been the building's hallmark.
+In 1944, the landmark "W" was installed on the top of the building on a 25-metre replica of the Eiffel Tower, replacing a pre-war searchlight beacon which had until then been the building's hallmark.
 The beacon, which was visible at night from as far away as Abbotsford and Mission, was shut down at the beginning of World War II because of its potential use as a landmark for aerial attacks.